They are the world’s first Christian nation, and their historic lands include the traditional resting place of Noah’s ark and the garden of Eden.

 The Armenian people have one of the richest biblical histories and cultures in the world.

-In 2022, Museum of the Bible will open a groundbreaking exhibition focusing on the significance of the Armenian Church and people to the history of the Bible.
+Museum of the Bible will open a groundbreaking exhibition focusing on the significance of the Armenian Church and people to the history of the Bible.
 The Bible, or the “breath of God” in Armenian, is deeply ingrained in Armenia’s culture.
 In this exhibition, guests will explore the Bible’s history in Armenia and see that it is ancient, exceptional, and resilient.

 Guests will learn about the tragic unfolding of the Armenian Genocide from 1915–1923 and hear stories of survival and endurance.
 A theme throughout the exhibition will be “a second chance.”
 Derived from the story of Noah’s ark and the new opportunity given to humanity, this "second chance" breathes hope into Armenians and reminds them that they have thrived despite great hardships.